aws-samples/dr-with-eks-efs/README.md

 envsubst < config_files/pri_region_eksctl_template.yaml > config_files/pri_region_cluster.yaml
 ```

-Cluster config manifest is configured with Kubernetes v1.28 and the worker nodes use Amazon Linux 2 OS by default.
-EFS CSI Driver is configured as an EKS managed addon.
+Have a look at the cluster configuration manifest file.
+We specify Kubernetes version 1.28 and EFS CSI driver as an EKS managed addon.

 ### Step 7 - Create the EKS cluster in the primary region :